ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-datasource/index.md

 ## Simple Example

-The example below demonstrates lazy-loading of data with an infinite scroll.
-Notice the following:
+The example below demonstrates loading rows using an SSRM Datasource.
+The example does not use Row Grouping or Infinite Scrolling, so it doesn't demonstrate the benefits of using the SSRM.
+However it does demonstrate how to configure the grid with the SSRM which will be built on later.
+Note the following:

 - The Server-Side Row Model is selected using the grid options property: `rowModelType = 'serverSide'`.
 - The datasource is registered with the grid using: `api.setServerSideDatasource(datasource)`.
-- A request is contained in params supplied to `getRows(params)` with `startRow` and `endRow`.
-This is used by the server to determine the range of rows to return.
+- A request is contained in params supplied to `getRows(params)`.
-- When scrolling down there is a delay as more rows are fetched from the server.
-- Open the browser's dev console to view the contents of the requests made by the grid for more rows.
+- Open the browser's dev console to view the contents of the request made by the grid for rows.

-<grid-example title='Infinite Scroll' name='infinite-scroll' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "columnpanel"] }'></grid-example>
+<grid-example title='Simple Example' name='simple' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "columnpanel"] }'></grid-example>

 ## Datasource Interface

-The interface for the Server-sie Datasource is show below:
+The interface for the Server-side Datasource is show below:

 ```ts